kieranknowles1/nixcfg/readme.md

   - [nixos](modules/nixos/) modules used by NixOS.
 - [flake.nix](flake.nix) is the entry point for the repository.
 - [rebuild.sh](rebuild.sh) script to update from the repository and commit changes.

+## Lessons Learned

+Here are some mistakes I made and lessons learned while setting up this repository.

+### Make Sure You Have a User

+It's completely valid syntax to have a system without any usable users.
+Make sure your config generates at least one and that they have a password set and are in the `wheel` group to use `sudo`.

+If you f**ked up and can't log in, boot into a live NixOS environment and mount both the root and boot partitions.
+Then, run `nixos-enter` to chroot into the system.
+You can then fix the configuration and rebuild.
+If applying the config fails, try setting your user's password anyway with `passwd <username>` and rebooting into your main OS.